 6 - Generally speaking it takes many years for the Church to make a decision on an authentic apparition.
 Many non-authentic apparitions are easier to spot, but the Church sees no rush to approve any apparition.
 The process normally starts at the Diocesan level and may never even make it to the Vatican.

 5 - Millions of pilgrims visit apparition sites annually.
 The most visited site is Guadalupe, which receives over 10 million visits a year.
 Lourdes and Fatima are the next most-visited.

 4 - Stoking the fires of devotion to a non-approved apparition might not be a prudent thing to do.
-I know many good Catholics who have a devotion to non-approved apparitions.
-There is a good chance they might not be approved.
-If that happens, there is no good outcome for the devotees - either they believe the Church's decision is wrong or their faith in the apparition isn't valid.
+Many good Catholics have a devotion to non-approved apparitions.
+There is a chance they might not be approved after the investigation is complete.
+If that happens, there are few good outcomes for the devotees.
+Some may believe either they believe the Church's decision is wrong or their faith in the apparition isn't valid.

 3 - The purposes of apparitions is to enliven faith, for the purpose of conversion, and to give a needed message to God's people.
 Mary is the great facilitator for the one mediator (her son).

 2 - False reports of apparitions can be for a number of reasons.
 They might be because of hoaxes, a mentally-ill person, or someone might fool themselves into believing they are truly seeing/hearing something they are not.

 1 - Devotion to Marian apparitions may help strengthen your faith.
 Millions of people have come to a deeper love of Christ through devotion to his Blessed Mother's appearances around the world.
 They are great signs of God's loving care for his people and can emphasize a point of faith the world needs to hear at this time.

 MARY PRAY FOR US!